kragen/derctuo/markdown/retro-teletext.md

 The modern inversion
 --------------------

 So much for 1972.
-Now it's 2020, 48 years later, and TS-80P soldering
+Now it’s 2020, 48 years later, and TS-80P soldering
 irons routinely have STM32F microcontrollers in them: 48–72 MHz, a 32-bit parallel ALU, RISC with nearly one instruction per clock, 32-128 KiB of Flash, maybe 20 KiB of RAM, hardware multiply, hardware floating point in some cases, 1500 pJ per instruction; maybe US$2 in quantity 1.
-That's about the same amount of Flash as the Nova's typical RAM, plus a somewhat smaller additional amount of RAM.
+That’s about the same amount of Flash as the Nova’s typical RAM, plus a somewhat smaller additional amount of RAM.
 What can we do with that?

-Well, there's no need to use character generators, that's for sure.
+Well, there’s no need to use character generators, that’s for sure.
 You can bitbang NTSC no problem: a 64-microsecond scan line is 2000–5000 32-bit instructions instead of, like, 13 16-bit instructions.
 You can bitbang *color* NTSC, which is beyond the